SynthwaveAndy/ChiFi-Degens/README.md

 If you'd like to have your project referenced because you feel it's signifgant within the community, please DM me on Twitter :)

 ### When!?
-I will release a **Roadmap** in due time with set key dates, Degen's is still in it's early stages.
+I will release a **Roadmap** soon with set key dates.
-The best place to check on the progress is at the top of this page in the [Progress](#Progress)
+The best place to check on the progress is at the top of this page in the [Progress](#Progress) section.

 ### Final Word
-Currently, if i wanted to, i could generate `1,660,538,880` **Unique** NFT's with the planned traits for **ChiFi Degen's**.
+Currently, if i wanted to, i could generate `1,617,408,000` **Unique** NFT's with the planned traits for **ChiFi Degen's**.
-**Proof of Synth and Time** has a lot of traits, which are essentially the same but with a different Hue (color) **ChiFi Degen's** traits will almost all be completely unique, with the exception of some of the Eyes, which will share Shape, with differing colors.
+**Proof of Synth and Time** has a lot of traits, which are essentially the same but with a different Hue (color) **ChiFi Degen's** traits will almost all be completely unique, with the exception of some of the Eyes and Hair Colors, which will share Shape, with differing colors.

 All of this should indicate how diverse the collection will be, when scrolling a list and how much Time and Effort i'm putting into this.
-For example the Yacht above took 8 hours to draw, and that's just 1 trait!

 I really feel that the Chia NFT space is missing a collection which really connects with the community.
 Chia Friend's is arguably the closest in terms of historical signifigance, but i feel it doesn't hit the mark on community culture representation.
 We all know what we are!
 A Bunch of ChiFi Degen's!

 Please feel free to ask me questions on Twitter or Discord (link in Twitter bio).